 When Virginia joined the other colonies to declare a new nation, John took an oath of allegiance in 1777.
 In fact, there is a John McFarland, and a John McFarlan taking the oath, one day apart.
 (Crush, p.
 49) Again, here is the mystery man who also served in Dunmore’s War.
 John did serve in the Montgomery Co. militia under William Doaks in 1780, and under Capt.
 James Finley in the 1780s.
 In fact, in that list, there is a John (2) McF.
-Senior, and a John McFarland, who now could be his eldest son (or the other unidentified man).
+Senior, and a John McFarland, who now could be his eldest son (or the other unidentified man, a possible son of Robert b.
+1730).
 John Sr. would have been around 40 years old, and John Jr. about 16 to 18.
 (Kegley, Militia, p.
 13, 15) Because of his service, this John McFarland (husband of Mary Kinder), is also a qualifying Ancestor for the D.A.R.
 (Ancestor #A070328) He qualifies as a Private in the Montgomery Co. militia, and as a Patriot for signing the Oath of Allegience.

 John 2’s youngest brother, Benjamin Anderson McFarland, was a Private in the 3rd VA Regiment serving from Sept.
 1777 to Dec.
 1779, and Robert McFarland (John 2’s nephew, son of brother Robert and Martha), was a Lieutenant and Captain in the militia raised by Captain William Russell in present-day Wytheville.
 His pension statement filed in Tennessee in 1832 details his service.